mudymudy/aBPA/README.md

-Improve the diagram by making letters bigger
+Improve the diagram by making letters bigger.

+Evaluate the option to work with pangenome graph as well.